WolframResearch/LibraryLinkUtilities/docs/modules/progress_monitor.rst

    `LLU`PacletFunctionSet`[UniformProgress, "UniformProgress", {Real}, Integer, "ProgressMonitor" -> MyPaclet`PM`UniformProgress];

 By default, :wl:`"ProgressMonitor" -> None` is used.
-It's good to make sure the name for the monitoring symbol will be unique.
+It's a good idea to make sure the name for the monitoring symbol will be unique.
 One suggestion is to use ``PacletName`PM`` as the context, and the name of the symbol to be the same as the function name.

 Now, run your library function with simple progress bar: